This character sheet is for listing the tropes related to Decepticons in the various Transformers: Generation 1 continuities.

 - Cool Plane: Transformed into a pyramid-jet in his brief one episode appearance.
 IDW and toys would give him the standard F-15 Eagle mode.

-- Meaningful Name: He makes acid rain along with his fellow Rainmakers.
+- Meaningful Name: He makes acid rain along with his fellow Rainmakers (though their since-elaborated-on powers seem to imply making acid rain is something only he can do).

 - Mythology Gag: His quiet nature and preference to wallow in anonymity is likely a reference to his appearance in "Divide and Conquer", where he was a generic Seeker who didn't speak.